MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 No matter how you export items, specific item information is transferred to the Shopify products list depending on your choice of settings for item synchronization.

-Before exporting an item to Shopify, the Connector first checks if an item already exists.
-First if checks if there is product or variant with barcode, as it is defined in the **Item References** entry of a barcode type.
-If the **SKU Mapping** field is populated, then connector checks if there is product or variant with SKU populated.
-Learn more in the [Effect of Shopify product SKUs and barcodes on mapping and creating items and variants in Business Central](synchronize-items.md#effect-of-shopify-product-skus-and-barcodes-on-mapping-and-creating-items-and-variants-in-business-central) section.
+Before exporting an item to Shopify, the connector checks whether an item already exists.
+First, it checks whether there is product or variant with a barcode, because it's defined in the **Item References** entry of a barcode type.
+If the **SKU Mapping** field is populated, the connector checks whether there is a product or variant with the SKU populated.
+To learn more, go to [Effect of Shopify product SKUs and barcodes on mapping and creating items and variants in Business Central](synchronize-items.md#effect-of-shopify-product-skus-and-barcodes-on-mapping-and-creating-items-and-variants-in-business-central).

 > [!IMPORTANT]
 > The product is added only to the **Online Store** sales channel.
 You need to publish products to other sales channels, like Shopify POS, from Shopify.